Hi, I'm Cristina Marie

 Finally, after 8 months of darkness, a light became visible once again.

-The day my husband accepted the offer for his new role, a huge weight felt like it lifted off of our shoulders.
-It felt like I could fully breathe again for the first time in forever.
+The day my husband accepted the offer for his new role, a huge weight lifted off of our shoulders.
+It felt like I could fully breathe again for the first time in a very long time.
 I felt my wings starting to stretch again.

 We packed our belongings, loaded up the boxes in a POD and moved to the Mountain West, where we currently live.